JupiterOne-Archives/docs/knowledgeBase/getting-started_and-admin/configure-integrations.md

 There are multiple, managed integrations available, out-of-the-box, for turnkey configuration.

-All integrations have a set of common configuration fields as well as those that are unique to the integration.
+All integrations have a set of common configuration fields in addition to the ones that are unique to the integration.

-For each integration you configure you will need to provide:
+For each integration you configure you must provide:

-* `Account Name` - an alias that uniquely identifies the configuration
+* `Account Name` - an alias that uniquely identifies the configuration.
-* `Description` - a description of the configuration
+* `Description` - a description of the configuration.
-* `Polling Interval` - determines how often the data will be ingested to J1.
+* `Polling Interval` - determines how often you want J1 to ingest the data.
 The options are:
   * `DISABLED`  - the configuration only runs if manually triggered by a user or via API
   * `THIRTY_MINUTES`
   * `ONE_HOUR`